Dinosaurs (TV series)

-Dinosaurs is an American family sitcom television series that aired on ABC from April 26, 1991 to July 20, 1994.
+Dinosaurs is an American television sitcom that aired on ABC from April 26, 1991, to November 10, 1995.
 The show, about a family of anthropomorphic dinosaurs, was produced by Michael Jacobs Productions and Jim Henson Productions in association with Walt Disney Television.
 The characters were designed by Henson team member Kirk Thatcher.

 Origins and development

 News stories written at the time of the show's premiere highlighted Dinosaurs connection to Jim Henson, who had died the year before.
 Henson conceived the show in 1988, according to an article in The New York Times, adding he wanted it to be a sitcom, but about a family of dinosaurs.
 Until the success of The Simpsons, according to Alex Rockwell, a vice president of the Henson organization, "people thought it was a crazy idea."

 In the late 1980s, Henson worked with William Stout, a fantasy artist, illustrator and designer, on a feature film starring animatronic dinosaurs with the working title of The Natural History Project; a 1993 article in The New Yorker said that Henson continued to work on a dinosaur project (presumably Dinosaurs) until the "last months of his life."

 The television division of The Walt Disney Company began working on the series in 1990 for CBS before the series landed on ABC, which Disney eventually acquired.

-Rafael Montemayor Aguiton of Vulture wrote that upon premiere the show "was a hit", and Michael Jacobs stated that this was why the network did not interfere much in the production.
+Rafael Montemayor Aguiton of Vulture wrote that the show "was a hit" upon its premiere, and Michael Jacobs stated that this was why ABC did not interfere much in the production.

 Aguiton wrote that ratings suffered from the show being moved to different time slots on the network.
-The animatronics made the show relatively expensive, with Stuart Pankin recalling that "I heard it was the most expensive half-hour TV show, at least at that point" and that this contributed to the cancellation.
+The animatronics made the show relatively expensive, with cast member Stuart Pankin recalling that "I heard it was the most expensive half-hour TV show, at least at that point," and that this contributed to the cancellation.

 Plot

 Dinosaurs is initially set in 60,000,000 BC in Pangaea.
-The show centers on the Sinclair family: Earl Sneed Sinclair (father), Fran Sinclair (née Phillips – mother), their three children (son, Robbie; daughter, Charlene; and infant, Baby Sinclair) and Fran's mother, Ethyl.
+The show centers on the Sinclair family: Earl Sneed Sinclair (father), Fran Sinclair (née Phillips – mother), their three children (Robbie, Charlene, and infant Baby Sinclair) and Fran's mother, Ethyl.

 Earl's job is to push over trees for the Wesayso Corporation with his friend and coworker Roy Hess, where they work under the supervision of their boss, Bradley P. Richfield.

 Characters

 The focus of the show's plot is the Sinclair family: Earl, Fran, Robbie, Charlene, Baby, and Ethyl.
 The family name is a reference to the Sinclair Oil Corporation, which had prominently featured a dinosaur as its logo and mascot for decades, under the belief that petroleum deposits were formed during the age of the dinosaurs.
-Other character and family names throughout the series often referred to rival petroleum companies or petroleum products.
-For example: Phillips, Hess, B.P., Richfield, and Ethyl, among others.
+Other character and family names throughout the series often referred to rival petroleum companies: Phillips, Hess, B.P., Richfield, and Ethyl, among others.